nestjs/docs.nestjs.com/compiler/api/README.md

 ### <a name='publicApi'></a>@publicApi

 Exposes a document to the public api.
-In case this tag is not set, the `docs.nestjs.com` user interface will **NOT** display it.
+If this tag is not set, the `docs.nestjs.com` user interface will **NOT** display it.